Shinmera/qtools/README.md

 The `setf` has extra support for `q+`, but is otherwise identical to `cl:setf` and actually expands to that for all other places.

-In order for Q+ to work seamlessly in conjunction with ASDF systems and compiling/loading code, you have to make sure that the smoke modules are set up correctly
+In order for Q+ to work seamlessly in conjunction with ASDF systems and compiling/loading code, you have to make sure that the smoke modules are set up correctly.

+`q+` and the reader extension dynamically compile wrapper functions for the Qt methods you access.
+You can, however, also precompile all possible methods for the currently active set of smoke modules.
+To do this, you can either `:depends-on (:q+)` or compile a source file using `write-everything-to-file` and include it in your ASDF system.
+If you choose this approach, you will not need to switch the readtable or use the `q+` macro, as the package will be available fully populated.

 ### Smoke Modules
-CommonQt uses the SmokeQt library to interface with Qt.
-Smoke is divided up into different modules that provide parts of the Qt framework.
-In order to be able to use the various parts of Qt, these modules need to be loaded.
+In order to be able to use the various parts of Qt, the corresponding smoke modules need to be loaded.
 By default CommonQt loads `qtcore` and `qtgui` when `make-qapplication` is called.
 However, if you want to use, say, the OpenGL parts you'll also need `qtopengl`.

 Qtools provides ASDF systems for all the different smoke modules.
 That way, you can simply push the modules you want into your project's ASDF system dependencies and it'll ensure that the modules are available at compile and load time.
 Having the modules loaded at both times is especially important for Q+ to work properly.
 An example system making use of this would look like